Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 David Stanley, Deputy CEO - 0:53:57

-There is a process in which the council, I myself and Michelle, sign off all payroll
+There is a process in which the council, I myself and Michelle, sign off all payrolltransactions.

 up until 31 October 2024, that process was part of a wider public process.
 What this